Nicolelam8891/nicolelam8891/README.md

  ##  🎋 More info about me 🎋

-As a first-generation Asian American, I understand the struggles of speaking a language different than English and growing up in an underserved community.
-This experience fueled my passion for helping others and striving to fight against cultural and language barriers.
-I spent over 10 years working in healthcare and graduated with an 11-month accelerated Bachelor of Science in Nursing at Regis University.

-My healthcare journey began as an inpatient and outpatient nurse.
-During these 4 years, I had a close ally: the EPIC charting system.
-This system not only streamlined my nursing tasks but also played a pivotal role in reducing medical errors and preventing adverse effects.
-Whether at the bedside or in the clinic, I saw firsthand how technology made my life easier as a nurse!
-On the outpatient side, I worked closely with MyChart, another EPIC resource, to demonstrate how technology could empower patients, making health management accessible!

-This exposure sparked a profound appreciation for technology and its potential to transform lives, which is why I decided to pivot my career, moving toward the tech world with a mission to make a difference through coding!
-Without any experience in tech or coding, I joined the Turing School of Software & Design.
-It's a 7-month intensive program, and I've just wrapped up Mod 3.
-Next up, Mod 4!
-Here, in the front-end program, I'm delving into React, JavaScript, HTML, CSS, and much more!
+Both a front-end software engineer and registered nurse in Denver, CO, I am equipped with unique skills from tech and healthcare.
+With over 10 years of experience in the medical field, I am adept at critical thinking and problem-solving.
+Equipped with years of collaboration with healthcare providers across various specialties, I've acquired strong interpersonal skills and a strong sense of teamwork.
+Throughout my career, I've demonstrated resilience and adaptability, being efficient in diverse areas, while consistently delivering in fast-paced and high-acuity environments.

-I'm excited about this new chapter, where I aim to blend my healthcare insights with tech innovation to create impactful solutions and create code that can make a difference.
-My goal is to continue to advocate for underprivileged & underserved communities in Denver, through volunteering and acts of service!
+I'm excited about this new chapter in software development, where I aim to blend my healthcare insights with tech innovation to create impactful solutions and create code that can make a difference.

+I am excited to leverage these experiences to contribute to software development teams.

+Fun facts:
-Fun facts: I'm fluent in Vietnamese, conversational in Cantonese, and currently learning Mandarin, Chinese.
-My hobbies include piano 🎹 and tennis 🎾.
+-I'm fluent in Vietnamese, conversational in Cantonese, and currently learning Mandarin.
+-My hobbies include piano 🎹 and tennis 🎾.
+-I plan to continue to advocate for underprivileged & underserved communities in Denver, through volunteering and acts of service!

 <br></br>